bentomontenegro/vqe_with_qiskit-1.0/README.md

-Here you can find a set of Notebooks introducing the Variational Quantum Eigensolver (VQE) from its very foundations with qiskit 1.0x (latest release).
+Here you can find a series of Notebooks introducing the Variational Quantum Eigensolver (VQE) from its very foundations with qiskit 1.0x (latest release).
 Hopefully it will furnish beginners a good starting point in their journey with quantum algorithms and qiskit 1.0x.

 I intend to constantly update this repository, so keep an eye out for more.
 Today you can find: